hackclub/.github/profile/README.md

 Welcome to a worldwide community of high school hackers.
 We’re artists, writers, engineers, tinkerers, campers, filmmakers, volunteers.
 We **make** things.
 We **help** one another.
 We have **fun**. **[Join us ➚](https://hackclub.com/slack)**

 Transparency is a core value of Hack Club, and code is not the only thing we open source.
-[Check out our finances, workshops, and more](https://hackclub.com/opensource).
+[We've open sourced our finances, workshops, events and more](https://hackclub.com/opensource).

 <!---